 July 27, 2016

-Less than a week after a racist, black supremacist murdered five police officers in the worst mass-shooting of law enforcement in American history, a co-founder of Toronto’s Black Lives Matter movement came out and blamed the horrific massacre on – I kid you not – white supremacy, colonialism and capitalism.
+Less than a week after a black nationalist murdered five police officers in the worst mass-shooting of law enforcement in American history, a co-founder of Toronto’s Black Lives Matter movement came out and blamed the massacre on white supremacy, colonialism and capitalism.
 She added that attacks on police officers are to be expected, given that “people are just tired of dying by their hands.”

 The group co-founder, Janaya Khan, describes herself as a black, queer, gender-nonconforming activist, social-justice educator and “staunch Afrofuturist.”
 Professional-victim has a lot of fancy nomenclature.
 In a recent Facebook post, Khan wrote: